-Add onion, parsley, garlic to mini chopper and pulse until your mixture looks like the above photo.
-Not too mushy.
-Vegetables should still be identifiable.
+Add chopped onion, parsley and garlic to mini chopper and pulse for 2 minutes.
 Add this to the chickpea container and mix together with a spoon.

 STEP FOUR: WET INGREDIENTS & SPICES

-In a small bowl combine egg, cumin, coriander, cayenne, salt, pepper, baking powder & lemon juice.
+In a separate bowl combine egg, cumin, coriander, cayenne, salt, pepper, baking powder & lemon juice.
 Stir all of these ingredients together and add to the chickpea and vegetable mixture.

-After mixing all of the ingredients together you should have an idea of whether or not you will need more or less breadcrumbs as this recipe calls for 1 cup.
+After mixing all of the ingredients together you should have an idea of whether or not you will need more or less breadcrumbs.
+I suggest you start by adding 1 cup of plain breadcrumbs.
 Sometimes, if you have “over-chopped” your beans the mixture will be wet and a little soupy.
 DON’T PANIC, a 1/2 cup of additional bread crumbs will save your dish.

 You should be able to form a soft ball with your spoon along the side of your mixing container.
 To get the true texture put about 2 tablespoons in your palm and roll into a ball.
 If they fall apart add more breadcrumbs, if they hold you’re rocking baby!!